-The public component of each generated KSK is exported from the signing system and verified by the SO and SA.
-The SO is responsible for communicating the public component of the KSK in a secure manner to the Registry.
-The SA is responsible for ensuring that the keys published in Section 2.2 are the same as those that are generated.
+The public component of each generated KSK is exported from the signing system and verified by the Ceremony Administrator (CA).
+The CA is responsible for communicating the public component of the KSK in a secure manner to the Registry and ensuring that the keys published in Section 2.2 are the same as those that are generated.

-5.1.3 Public key parameters generation and quality checking
+5.1.3 Public key parameters and quality control